There is a proud tradition of the community and schools working together to make excellence in education a reality in Hartland.

 The Hartland Consolidated School District currently serves over 5,500 students in kindergarten through 12th grade.
 It also provides alternative education programs.

-In addition to the K-12 program, the district also operates a community education program and senior citizens’ center and maintains the Hartland Music Hall, Don Epley Park, and Winegarner Field in the village of Hartland.
+In addition to the K-12 program, the district also operates a community education program and senior citizens’ center, Don Epley Park, and Winegarner Field in the village of Hartland.

 The student state foundation allowance is approximately $7,223 per student.
 The school district consists of approximately 93 square miles covering parts of six townships.